jamesware/denovolyzeR-ProbabilityTables/README.md

 - at each genomic position we extract the trinucleotide context (which defines mutability)
 - VCF is annotated with Ensemble VEP to generate consequences of each SNP
 - Join that to a table of trinucleotide mutation probabilities
-  An annotated synthetic vcf generated in this way is hosted [on the exac ftp][exacFtp]
+  An annotated synthetic vcf generated in this way is hosted at [ftp://ftp.broadinstitute.org/pub/ExAC_release/current/manuscript_data/all_possible_variants][exacFtp]

 - Sum probabilities while grouping by gene & variant consequence
   = "uncorrected" de novo mutation expectation